Spartronics4915/developers_handbook/java_lessons/2_variables_datatypes.md

  1. Variables in math are assumed to contain all complex numbers, while variables in Java must have their type explicitly stated, and can hold data other than numbers.
- 2. Variable names in math are pretty vague and bad.
-In programming, we try to give our variables clear names that say what they are (without being needlessly verbose).
+ 2. Math problems are often short, so you can usually get away with using relatively meaningless single letter variable names.
+Most programs we write are longer and have more moving parts than these math problems, so in our context single letter variable names are considered vauge and bad (unless you're [Arthur Whitney](http://kparc.com/b/)).
+You should try to give your variables clear names that say what they contain (without being needlessly verbose or redundant).

 ### Declaring Variables
 Now that we have an idea of what variables are, how do we declare them?
 In math, we use the equals sign to denote both assignment and equality.
-In programming, `=` denotes just assignment (`==` tests for equality, which we'll talk about later.)
+In programming, `=` only denotes assignment (`==` is what tests for equality, which we'll talk about later.)

 _Many of the variable names below would be considered bad names if you used them_ _in robot code.
 We're using names like foo just because it's an example.
 If we_